JuliaLang/julia/doc/src/manual/constructors.md

   Point{T<:Real}(::T<:Real, !Matched::T<:Real) at none:1
 ```

-For a much more general way of making all such calls work sensibly, see [Conversion and Promotion](@ref conversion-and-promotion).
+For a more general way to make all such calls work sensibly, see [Conversion and Promotion](@ref conversion-and-promotion).
 At the risk of spoiling the suspense, we can reveal here that all it takes is the following outer
 method definition to make all calls to the general `Point` constructor work as one would expect: